Saving money with salary sacrifice: beyond pensions

 Let’s first of all recap how salary sacrifice pension arrangements work.

 As a workplace, you are required to offer a pension scheme and enrol any eligible employees into this.
-Under the ‘normal’ (otherwise known as relief at source) arrangement, you put in a contribution (e.g. the default minimum of 3% of their qualifying earnings) and they put in theirs (e.g. 5% of their qualifying earnings).
+Under the ‘normal’ (otherwise known as relief at source or net pay) arrangement, you put in a contribution (e.g. the default minimum of 3% of their qualifying earnings) and they put in theirs (e.g. 5% of their qualifying earnings).

 However, in a salary sacrifice arrangement, you make the full contribution (e.g. in this case 8% of qualifying earnings) and they contribute nothing.
 So you’re not out of pocket, the money is deducted from their salary.